bwu62/stat240-revamp/docs/04-data-frames.md

 #### CSV file

-For example, here's the first 6 lines of the [`eruptions_recent.csv`](data/eruptions_recent.csv) CSV file (for each eruption, we have the volcano name, start and stop dates, duration in days, if its certainty is confirmed, and the VEI or volcano explosivity index).
+For example, here's the first few lines of the [`eruptions_recent.csv`](data/eruptions_recent.csv) CSV file (for each eruption, we have the volcano name, start and stop dates, duration in days, if its certainty is confirmed, and the VEI or volcano explosivity index).

 ``` csv